-Although it’s certainly useful, eye-tracking relies on technolgy that’s a bit more difficult to put in place than heatmaps.
-It requires specific equiptment that most agencies don’t have.
+Although it’s certainly useful, eye-tracking relies on technology that’s a bit more difficult to put in place.
+It requires specific equipment that most agencies don’t have.

-When looking for a heatmap solution, keep in mind the following points:
+When looking for a heatmap tool, keep in mind the following points:

-- Behavioral Segmentation: The heat mapping tool should allow you to create heatmaps specific to certain audiences that you define using certain targeting and segmentation criteria (ex. new visitors, visitors who have converted, visitors from sponsored link campaigns…)
+- Segmentation: The tool should allow you to create heatmaps specific to certain audiences that you define using certain targeting and segmentation criteria (ex. new visitors, visitors who have converted, visitors from sponsored link campaigns…)

 - Map Comparison: You should be able to easily and visually compare the results of different maps from different user segments.

-- Organize by Page Template: Having a heatmap specific to each page can make the analysis tricky if your page is a product page, and you have hundreds or even thousands of them.
+- Page Template: Having a heatmap specific to each page can make the analysis tricky if your page is an ecommerce product page, and you have hundreds or even thousands of them.
 You need to be able to aggregate results for all pages of a certain type.

-- Responsive Heatmaps: The heat mapping tool has to work on pages accessed from a mobile device.
-Actions specific to these device should be recorded, such as touches, scrolls and swipes.
+- Responsive Heatmaps: The tool has to work on pages accessed from a mobile device.
+Actions specific to these devices should be recorded, such as touches, scrolls, and swipes.
 During the analysis, you should be able to distinguish between behaviors and navigation sessions seen on mobile vs desktop devices so that you can correctly interpret the data.

 - Exportable Maps: This important feature lets you easily share your results with teammates.

-- Retroactive Heatmap: Has your site design changed since your last heatmap?
-A heatmap solution should be able to conserve previous results as shown on the then-current website design, and not simply superimpose the results on your new design – the results wouldn’t make any sense.
+- Retroactive Heatmaps: Has your site design changed since your last analysis?
+Your software should be able to conserve previous results as shown on the then-current website design, and not simply superimpose the results on your new design – the results wouldn’t make any sense.